 As you work, pack the crossbars fairly firmly by pushing them to the centre in order to create a neat little round disk.

-When done take the thread to the back as illustrated.
+When done, take the thread to the back as illustrated.

-Novelty threads often look interesting so this is a stitch you can experiment with.
+Novelty threads often look interesting, so this is a stitch you can experiment with.
 You can also add a bead in the middle of the flower if you want to.

-To demonstrate this I have worked this stitch in a few different threads.
+To demonstrate this, I have worked this stitch in a few different threads.

-The first is a light weight cotton knitting yarn that has a metallic blending thread through it.
+The first is a lightweight cotton knitting yarn that has a metallic blending thread through it.

 This thread has the same thickness as a perle #3 cotton

 This next sample is 6 strands of cotton floss.
-Since this thread is readily available most people have it but most people don’t think to use 6 strands of it!
+Since this thread is readily available, most people have it but most people don’t think to use 6 strands of it!

-You can use silk ribbon in and add a quick rose to silk ribbon embroidery.
+You can use silk ribbon and add a quick rose to silk ribbon embroidery.
 This sample is worked in 4 mm silk ribbon.